monykiss/monykiss/README.md

 - `BIMBA` `private`
   Enterprise mission and operations stack designed for coordinated multi-system execution.

-- `bimbas` `private`
-  Trend intelligence platform for creators focused on identifying what is moving before it peaks.

 - `WORLDVIEW` `private`
   Enterprise geospatial intelligence platform built for high-context operational analysis.